benckx/liquibase-jooq-codegen-example/README.md

 # Use the generated DAO code

-We first need some logic to create and access a SQLite database.
-If  `dbFileName` doesn't exist yet, it will be created automatically.
-It will also run `updateLiquibase()` to apply any change you made to your Liquibase definition, into the SQLite file.
+We first need some logic to create and access the SQLite database.
+If file `dbFileName` doesn't exist, it will be created automatically.
+We will also run `updateLiquibase()` to apply any change made to the Liquibase definition into the SQLite file.

 ```kotlin
 package dev.encelade.example